rohithr8484/Gorbagana-multiplayer-game/README.md

 ## 📄 License

-This project is submitted for the Gorbagana hackathon and follows the competition guidelines.
+This project is submitted for the Build Multiplayer Mini-Games on Gorbagana Testnet by Gorbagana Chain and follows the competition guidelines.

 ---